SandiStokanovicc/SandiStokanovicc/README.md

 What I like to work with: Django / PHP / SQL / Java / JavaScript / CSS / HTML

-- 🔭 I’m currently working on a statistics tracker for League of Legends
+- 🔭 I’m currently working on a pinterest style social media app in Django.
 - 🌱 I’m currently learning Django
 - 📫 How to reach me: sandistokanovic@gmail.com